Clearwater and Palm Harbor, Florida’s Premier Partial Knee Replacement Orthopedic Surgeons

 Osteoarthritis of the Knee

-Why have a Partial Knee Replacement (resurfacing)?
+The Partial Knee Replacement Process

 Smaller Incisions/Hidden Sutures.
 First, the entire knee is examined using a video camera and an arthroscope.
 If the kneecap and one weight-bearing surface appears healthy, then a Partial Knee Replacement (resurfacing) is indicated.